-A study across an identified largely 'self contained' housing market to assess how the market operates and is likely to operate in the future.
+A study across an identified largely 'self-contained' housing market to assess how the market operates and is likely to operate in the future.
 A SHMA assesses past, current and future trends in housing type and tenure, household size, and housing need, and of the housing needs of specific groups with particular requirements.
-It is important to engage sub-regional partners and other key stakeholders involved in the local housing market when preparing a SHMA.